quentincaffeino/manypixels-illustrations/packages/svg/README.md

 # @quentincaffeino/manypixels-svg

-All the credit goes to awesome ManyPixels team for creating these awesome illistrations.
+All the credit goes to awesome ManyPixels team for creating these awesome illustrations.

 ## Using with Svelte